HeliosLang/iris/README.md

 Promptless Cardano Node install bash scripts, for installing cardano-node and other services on clean Linux bare metal servers without using docker.

+Dependencies:
+   - bash
+   - curl

-Tested on a clean installs of:
+Tested on clean installs of:
    - Debian 12

-**!!DO NOT RUN THESE SCRIPTS ON YOUR LOCAL MACHINE!!**
+**!!DO NOT RUN THESE SCRIPTS IN YOUR LOCAL ENVIRONMENT!!**

 ## How to install